Share this:

 Charles Young was born under the shadow of slavery in Mayslick, Kentucky, on March 12, 1864.
 Just two years after the end of the Civil War, a baby boy named Charles Young entered a world wrought with adversity as the son of once-enslaved parents, Gabriel & Arminta Young.

-Young’s education journey began in Ripley, Ohio, where he attended high school.
-His mother, who was educated while enslaved, supplemented his education.
-He graduated from the integrated high school in 1881 at the top of his class.
+Young’s education journey began in Ripley, Ohio, attending high school.
+The mother, educated while enslaved, supplemented Young’s education.
+Graduation from the integrated high school in 1881 occurred at the top of the class.

-In 1884 Young was accepted into the prestigious United States Military Academy at West Point.
-He encountered prejudice and injustice from instructors and other cadets daily.
-After his first year, he considered quitting, but he stayed committed to his learning and persevered through his challenges with encouragement from his father.
-When giving advice, later in life, to a potential African American cadet, Young said they could expect “a dog’s life there.”
+In 1884, Young was accepted into the prestigious United States Military Academy at West Point.
+Daily encounters with prejudice and injustice from instructors and other cadets challenged Young, who considered quitting after the first year.
+Young stayed committed to learning, later advising a potential African American cadet that they could expect “a dog’s life there.”

-His graduation in 1889 marked a significant milestone, as he became the third African American to achieve this feat.
+Graduation in 1889 marked a significant milestone, making Young the third African American to achieve this feat.
 Henry Ossian Flipper and John Hanks Alexander were the first and second African Americans to graduate from West Point, respectively.
-They both earned their commissions, but their careers in the Army were unfortunately cut short.
+Both earned commissions, but careers in the Army were unfortunately cut short.

 Related Article: Horace Sudduth – African American Advocate and Real Estate Agent